JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 For highly connected data, the document model is awkward, the relational model is acceptable, and graph models are the most natual.

+**Schema flexibility in the document model**

+Most document databases, xml and json support in relational databases do not enforce schema or optional.
+Document databases are sometimes called schemaless, but that is misleading.
+There is an implicit schema not enforced by the database.
+A more accurate term is schema-on-read, in contrast with schema-on-write (traditional approach with relational databases).

+Schema-on-read is similar to dynamic (runtime) type checking in programming lan‐ guages, whereas schema-on-write is similar to static (compile-time) type checking.
+Just as the advocates of static and dynamic type checking have big debates about their relative merits [22], enforcement of schemas in database is a contentious topic, and in general there’s no right or wrong answer.

+The difference between the approaches is particularly noticeable in situations where an application wants to change the format of its data.
+The schema-on-read approach is advantageous if the items in the collection don’t all have the same structure for some reason (i.e., the data is heterogeneous)—for example, because:

+- There are many different types of objects, and it is not practical to put each type of object in its own table.
+- The structure of the data is determined by external systems over which you have no control and which may change at any time.

+**Data locality for queries**

+A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant thereof (such as MongoDB’s BSON).
+If your application often needs to access the entire document (for example, to render it on a web page), there is a performance advantage to this storage locality.
+If data is split across multiple tables, like in Figure 2-1, multiple index lookups are required to retrieve it all, which may require more disk seeks and take more time.

+It’s worth pointing out that the idea of grouping related data together for locality is not limited to the document model.
+For example, Google’s Spanner database offers the same locality properties in a relational data model, by allowing the schema to declare that a table’s rows should be interleaved (nested) within a parent table [27].
+Oracle allows the same, using a feature called multi-table index cluster tables [28].
+The column-family concept in the Bigtable data model (used in Cassandra and HBase) has a similar purpose of managing locality [29].

+**Convergence of document and relational databases**

+Most relational database systems (other than MySQL) have supported XML since the mid-2000s.
+Many relational databases have also added support for JSON.

+On the document database side, RethinkDB supports relational-like joins in its query language, and some MongoDB drivers automatically resolve database references.

+A hybrid of the relational and document models is a good route for databases to take in the future.

 ## 2.2 Query Languages for Data

+Declarative languages often lend themselves to parallel execution.
+Imperative code is very hard to parallelize across mul‐ tiple cores and multiple machines, because it specifies instructions that must be per‐ formed in a particular order.

 ### 2.2.1 Declarative Queries on the Web
 ### 2.2.2 MapReduce Querying